Be Arresting. Don’t Get Arrested!

 Singing lessons – Yes, I am serious.
 If you wish to project your voice, if you wish to raise your volume, if you wish never to loose your voice again during a presentation, join a choir or take individual singing lessons.
 It will do wonders for your voice quality, your confidence and your connection with the audience.

-3, Technical Failure To Appear – In Dublin we were treated to the latest and the best equipment but – the presenters with older computers did not have an HDMI slot, the corporate trainers had not all worked with touch screens before and the new Prezi users did not all have enough practice with the application (presumably because they had spent all of their allocated tech time figuring out how to MAKE their first Prezi presentation and had not left enough to practice their show in realistic conditions.)
+3, Technical Failure To Appear – In today’s halls and venues, we were treated to the latest and the best equipment but – the presenters with older computers will not always have an HDMI slot, not all corporate trainers have worked with touch screens before and new Prezi users do not all have enough practice with the application (presumably because they had spent all of their allocated tech time figuring out how to MAKE their first Prezi presentation and had not left enough to practice their show in realistic conditions.)
 The results were PREDICTABLE.
 Embarrassing faffing, asking the tech crew for help, delaying the start of the show and demonstrating the presenter’s flaws to the audience before they had managed to accumulate enough credit to afford to appear vulnerable.

 Keep your technical level of presentation one level below your technical level of competence.
 Have a Plan B and back up your data.
 And don’t expect your venue to have usable WiFi, don’t expect to run YouTube clips live – record them and load them as MP4’s.
 That way they will run on just about anything.
 It is the most inexperienced presenters that tend to be the most technically ambitious.
 Those that have given a few webinars know to expect the unexpected and are able to manage the disruption in technical service with a cool head, an even voice and a smooth transition to the next section of the show.